Hummer: Hummer H1

 The first vehicle in the Hummer range was the Hummer H1, based on the Humvee.
 Released for the civilian market in 1992, this vehicle was designed by American Motors' AM General subsidiary to meet U.S. Military specifications that were issued in 1979.
-By 1982, Renault (which was partially owned by the French government) took controlling interest in AMC, and the AM General division was sold in 1983 to Ling-Temco-Vought (LTV) because US regulations barred ownership of defense contractors by foreign governments.
+By 1982, Renault (which was partially owned by the French government) took controlling interest in AMC, and the AM General division was sold in 1983 to Ling-Temco-Vought (LTV), because US regulations barred ownership of defense contractors by foreign governments.
 American Motors itself was acquired by Chrysler in 1987.
 Production of H1 civilian versions continued throughout 2006.

 Hummer H2

 The Hummer H2 was the second vehicle in the Hummer range built in the AM General facility under contract from General Motors from 2002 to 2009.
-There were two variations: The H2 SUV and H2 SUT.
+There were two variations: The H2 SUV and the H2 SUT.

 Hummer H3

-The H3 and H3T truck were the smallest of the Hummer models and were based on the GMT355 platform shared with the Chevrolet Colorado and GMC Canyon compact pickup trucks.
+The H3 and H3T pickup truck were the smallest of the Hummer models and were based on the GMT355 platform shared with the Chevrolet Colorado and GMC Canyon compact pickup trucks.
 The H3 line was produced from 2005 to 2010 by General Motors.